 Since 2001, Cassetti has championed and further developed the Museum's hot glass outreach initiatives.
 Under his leadership, the Museum has become a global leader in mobile glassblowing technology and hot glass programming.
 These outreach initiatives are seen each year by more than 400,000 people around the world.

 In 2005, Cassetti was asked to explore the next phase of expansion for the Museum—this time to better accommodate guests and the Museum's expanding collection of contemporary glass.
-The new North Wing of the Museum, based on Cassetti's master plan, will open in 2015.
+The new Contemporary Art + Design Wing of the Museum, based on Cassetti's master plan, will open in 2015.

 Cassetti holds a BFA from Carnegie Mellon University’s College of Fine Arts.
 His work has appeared in numerous publications, including The New York Times, Architectural Record, and Architecture.
 He has spoken widely on museum planning and glass technology, including broadcast appearances on Discovery, National Public Radio, Martha Stewart, The History Channel, and PBS.